 3)Celestial Horizontal Longitudes - The Third Method is to compute longitudes along the Celestial Horizon.
 The Eastern Celestial Horizon, the intersecting point between the Ecliptic and the Celestial Horizon, is called the Ascendant ( Udaya Lagna ).
 180 degrees opposite to that point is called the Western Celestial Horizon ( Astha Lagna ).
 The highest point on the Celestial Horizon is called the Zenith ( Madhya Lagna or MC ) and the lowest point, the Nadir ( Patala Lagna or IC ).
 The Original Point of the Celestial Horizon is the Northern Point on the Celestial Horizon.

-The Vedic Method is Longitude corrected thrice, through 3 major trignometric corrections called
+The Vedic Method is Longitude corrected thrice, though 3 major trignometric corrections called

 Manda Kriya ( Reduction to True Anomaly )